phiroict/PoC_py_complete/Readme.md

 The process ends with a temporary password for the `admin` user.
 Log in and install the recommended plugins, set the account password
 Note that this container uses a volume to store the settings so you need to do the setup once until you delete the volume.

 Now define an agent to a machine that runs docker, for the PoC this would be the host machine on `172.17.0.1` create an ssh keypair and add the public, this omits the need to run docker in docker.
 It is also bad form to run any pipeline on the Jenkins master.
-(Though I assume they have an opinion to connect up to the docker host to run the agents, c'est la vie)
+(Though I assume they have an opinion to connect up to the docker host to run the agents, c'est la vie) Create a credentials in the Maintenance / Credentials / dropdown under Jenkins store, globals.
+(It is oddly hidden there)

 key to the `authorized_keys` file while setting up the agent with ssh, username and ssh keypair.

 Note that the authorized_keys file needs to be in `0400` mode to have ssh read it.
 As agent folder select the `ci/jenkins/agent-smith` as this one is already excluded from storing in git.

+Now there is an issue with Jenkins that the .ssh folder is not created in the /var/jenkins_home/ folder, I did that manually not knowing if this were a fluke.

 On start install the following plugins (We need them for the pipelines)